Can you take Viagra with alcohol?

 How much Viagra and alcohol is too much?

 If you are going to consume alcohol while taking Viagra, be sure to do so responsibly.
 Limit your alcohol intake to 1–2 drinks per day.
-According to the Centers for Disease Control and Prevention (CDC), the amount of alcohol in a standard drink is one of the following:
+The CDC defines a standard drink as the following:

 • 12 ounces of beer (with 5% alcohol content)